-I came in this country in 1986, and I remember doing things that our faith deters from, such as not eating pork and not drinking alcohol.
+I came to this country in 1986, and I remember doing things that our faith deters from, such as not eating pork and not drinking alcohol.
 It was considered a respected choice at that time.
-However, that spirit seemed to came under scrutiny – there was a distress created from the aftermath of 9/11 and like many others I too wanted to contribute towards change in the narrative of the story.
+However, that spirit seemed to come under scrutiny – there was distress created from the aftermath of 9/11 and like many others I too wanted to contribute towards change in the narrative of the story.

-I realised all these moral values, whether they are Islamic or from other philosophical backgrounds, are only theories which needs a specific methodology for internalisation.
+I realised all these moral values, whether they are Islamic or from other philosophical backgrounds, are only theories which need a specific methodology for internalisation.

 There needs to be a way for people to train and implement these moral values.